theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-App.md

 # App.jsx

 Our App.jsx route file is like any other one.
-Here we assign various routes using custom components.
+Here, we assign various routes using custom components.

 ## Current Routes